albertoRamon/DAB_SWA_AAD/readme.md

 ## How-To

 ### 1. How-To: Networking configuration
-Because Az DB is doesn't have a public IP, we need interconnect DAB and Az DB using Private endpoints for both of them
+Because Az DB doesn't have a public IP, we need interconnect DAB and Az DB using 2 private endpoints in the same VNet

 ![Test Connectivity](./Pictures/pic_10.png)